Docker compose is the way to handle a multi container application.

 Services

-builds and starts them all together in the right order.
+each service corresponds to a docker container. docker compose builds and starts them all together in the right order.

 django-app and nginx are just names I chose to design the containers.